The SeaQuest Spectrometer at Fermilab: Proton Beam Intensity Monitor

 \subsection{Sensitivity to Instantaneous Intensity}

 The SeaQuest beam intensity is not uniform in time throughout the slow spill.
-There are beam buckets in the Main Injector that are intentionally left empty to allow the injection kickers to inject 8 GeV protons from the Fermilab Booster without disturbing the protons already in the Main Injector and to allow the abort kickers can ramp to full field if needed.
+There are beam buckets in the Main Injector that are intentionally left empty to allow the injection kickers to inject 8 GeV protons from the Fermilab Booster without disturbing the protons already in the Main Injector and to allow the abort kickers ramp to full field if needed.
 Typically, 492 of the 588 RF buckets in the Main Injector contain protons during the SeaQuest slow spill cycle.
-Unfortunately for SeaQuest, the number of protons in these 492 buckets varies greatly throughout a slow spill.
+Unfortunately for SeaQuest, the number of protons in these 492 buckets varies greatly throughout a slow spill, as is shown in Fig.~\ref{fig:cherenkovPlot}.

 The SeaQuest trigger is synchronized with the Main Injector RF and is able to discriminate between muons from interactions in different RF buckets.
 The SeaQuest trigger is designed to accept events containing a high mass pair of oppositely charged muons.
 Typically, this implies muon pairs in which both tracks have high transverse momentum.
 The trigger uses hits in one scintillation counter hodoscope located between FMag and KMag and three hodoscopes located downstream of KMag.
 For a detailed description of the hodoscopes and trigger, see Secs.~\ref{sec:hodo} and \ref{sec:trigger}, respectively.
 However, the vast majority of SeaQuest triggers are the result of hits from a number of unrelated particle tracks that can mimic a high mass muon pair.
 The probability that this type of trigger will occur increases dramatically with proton beam intensity.
 When this is combined with the non-uniformity of the slow spill extraction, the data acquisition system can be saturated with undesired triggers.
 The Beam Intensity Monitor was designed to solve this problem.